Opiliones: Paleozoic

 The 410-million-year-old Eophalangium sheari is known from two specimens, one a female, the other a male.
 The female bears an ovipositor and is about 10 mm long, whilst the male had a discernable penis.
 Whether both specimens belong to the same species is not definitely known.
 They have long legs, tracheae, and no median eyes.
-Together with the 305-million-year-old Hastocularis argus, it forms the suborder Tetrophthalmi.
+Together with the 305-million-year-old Hastocularis argus, it forms the suborder Tetrophthalmi, which was thought to form the sister group to Cyphophthalmi.
+However, recent reanalysis of harvestman phylogeny has shown that E. sheari and H. argus are in fact members of the suborder Eupnoi, after it was discovered that living daddy-longlegs have the same arrangement of eyes as the fossils.

 Brigantibunum listoni from East Kirkton near Edinburgh in Scotland is almost 340 million years old.
 Its placement is rather uncertain, apart from it being a harvestman.

 From about 300 Mya, several finds are from the Coal Measures of North America and Europe.
 While the two described Nemastomoides species are currently grouped as Dyspnoi, they look more like Eupnoi.

 Kustarachne tenuipes was shown in 2004 to be a harvestman, after residing for almost one hundred years in its own arachnid order, the "Kustarachnida".

 Some fossils from the Permian are possibly harvestmen, but these are not well preserved.